Floorp-Projects/Floorp/mobile/android/android-components/components/service/firefox-accounts/README.md

 // Observe sync state changes. accountManager.registerForSyncEvents(syncObserver, owner = this, autoPause = true)

-// Observe incoming device events (e.g. SEND_TAB events from other devices).
+// Observe incoming account events (e.g. when another device connects or
+// disconnects to/from the account, SEND_TAB commands from other devices, etc).
 // Note that since the device is configured with a SEND_TAB capability, device constellation will be
 // automatically updated during any account initialization flow (restore, login, sign-up, recovery).
 // It is up to the application to keep it up-to-date beyond that.
 // See `account.deviceConstellation().refreshDeviceStateAsync()`.
-accountManager.registerForDeviceEvents(deviceEventsObserver, owner = this, autoPause = true)
+accountManager.registerForAccountEvents(accountEventsObserver, owner = this, autoPause = true)

 // Now that all of the observers we care about are registered, kick off the account manager.
 // If we're already authenticated